Want to know more about SNKI?

-- SNKI was part of the City of Kingston’s Responsible Pet Ownership Program Committee.
-A voucher system is being implemented in 2014, providing $25,000 ($250.00 vouchers) towards the cost of spaying/neutering pets of low-income individuals ($250.00 vouchers).
+- In 2014, SNKI was part of the City of Kingston’s Responsible Pet Ownership Program Committee.
+A voucher system was implemented then which provided $25,000 towards the cost of spaying/neutering pets of low-income individuals ($250.00 vouchers).
 The program still exists today!

 - The City of Kingston approached SNKI in February of 2014 and asked us to implement the TNVR (Trap/Neuter/Vaccinate/Return) portion of the R.P.O.P.
-A total amount of $25,000 has been budgeted for the first year (2014) with funding available for spay/neuter and vaccinations only.
-As SNKI is already running an effective T/N/V/R Program, we are very much aware that there are other costs associated with optimal colony health.
-To that end, SNKI is covering all costs for flea treatment, treatment of minor injuries and major injuries (based on vet recommendation and as our funding permits) as well as any necessary testing within this program.
+A total amount of $25,000 had been budgeted for the first year (2014), with funding available for spay/neuter and vaccinations only.
+As SNKI was already running an effective T/N/V/R Program, we were very much aware that there are other costs associated with optimal colony health.
+To that end, SNKI covered all costs for flea treatment, treatment of minor injuries and major injuries (based on vet recommendation and as our funding permits) as well as any necessary testing within this program.
 SNKI ran this program from 2014 until December 31, 2018.

 - The City of Kingston has committed to exploring the long-term vision of establishing a cost-efficient, dedicated low-cost spay/neuter clinic operated in partnership with animal welfare stakeholders.